 The multi-instance approach is advantageous if each country is to be maintained as autonomously as possible by separate teams.

 If content is to be exchanged or synchronized between the individual instances, however, you often end up in a dead end here.

 A small upgrade to the No Structure approach would be lean structure, i.e. a scenario where multilingualism is basically taken into account, but the overhead is as low as possible.

-Content can continue to be created and structured as usual – however, you can define the language for each content and the individual pages are thus also set up correctly, so that e.B search engines are not confused.
+You can continue to create and structure content as usual – however, you can specify the language for each content and the individual pages are thus set up correctly, so that search engines, for example, are not confused.